Vegan Japanese

 📖 Recipe

-a bowl of shio ramen soup noodles in a deep bowl, topping with a seared triangle wedge of tofu and greens.
+Bowl of vegan shio ramen soup noodles topped with seared tofu and greens

 Shio Ramen